racrook2/NumberPunch/README.md

 3. `cd` to this directory and run `node .`
 4. http://127.0.0.1:3000/

-Unfortunately opening the socket.io requests to Firecaster is protected by remote origin policies so it doesn't actually work right now.

 #### Structure

 node_modules - libraries, auto-generated/downloaded with npm per requirements in package.json